Inducing Group Fairness in Prompt-Based Language Model Decisions: Introduction

-To mitigate this gap, we benchmark the effectiveness of prompting as well as regularization-based remediation methods.
-In the prompting methods, we rely on instruction-following \cite{kojima2022large} and study the effectiveness of group agnostic and group aware prompts.
-We find that these prompt-based methods are unable to decrease the FPR gap - with Muslim and Jewish groups still having FPR about 40\% higher than the majority Christian group.
-Then we study two in-processing \cite{prost2019toward, beutel2019putting} and post-processing \cite{tifrea2024frappe} remediation methods by learning a softmax classification layer on the final embeddings of the LLMs, which achieve better fairness-performance trade-offs.
-Note that the in-processing baseline is only applicable to the fine-tuned model, and cannot be applied in the zero/few-shot classification with no training.
+We then benchmark the effectiveness of two types of group fairness remediation techniques: (i) prompting-based and (ii) regularization-based remediation methods.
+For prompting-based methods, we study the effectiveness of different group-agnostic and group-aware fairness encouraging natural language prompts.
+In the context of regularization-based methods, we study an post-processing remediation method \citep{tifrea2024frappe} and in-processing method \citep{prost2019toward, beutel2019putting}.
+We find that prompt-based remediation methods are unable to decrease the FPR gap in our experiments - with Muslim and Jewish groups still having FPR about 40\% higher than the Christian group.

-\paragraph{Contributions.} Our contributions are: \begin{itemize}[leftmargin=*, itemsep=-0.02in] \item We benchmark the group fairness of LLM-based classifiers and show that they do not satisfy Equality of Opportunity along identity aspects such as religion, race, ethnicity, sex. \item We introduce three remediation techniques: prompt-based, in-processing, and post-processing.
-We highlight that prompting-based remediations which rely on instruction tuning cannot achieve lower false positive rates, and that methods that operate on the embeddings of the LLMs (in/post-processing) are needed to achieve better fairness-performance trade-offs. \item Our findings suggest that prompt-based methods are not effective for group fairness remediation.
-Additionally, in-processing remediation achieves better fairness-performance trade-offs than post-processing methods. \end{itemize}
+\paragraph{Contributions.} Our contributions are: \begin{itemize}[leftmargin=*, itemsep=-0.02in] \item We assess the group fairness of two classes of LM-based classifiers (i.e.,\ prompt-based and embedding-based) and show that they do not satisfy equal opportunity (EO) along identity aspects such as religion, race, ethnicity, sex. \item We evaluate three different remediation techniques (i.e.,\ prompting, in-processing, and post-processing) within the two studied classes of LM-based classifiers.
+We find that prompting-based remediations fail to achieve lower false positive rates, and that regularization-based approaches achieve better fairness-performance tradeoffs across both classifier classes. \item We find that in-processing remediation achieves better fairness-performance trade-offs than post-processing methods, but may not be always a feasible option due to limited access to the internals of the model. \end{itemize}